guard/guard/README.md

 Pull requests are very welcome!
 Please try to follow these simple "rules", though:

+- Use the `dev` branch for developing new features.
 - Please create a topic branch for every separate change you make;
 - Make sure your patches are well tested;
 - Update the README (if applicable);